mvolkmann/blog/src/terminal-ide.md

 Any text editor or IDE can embed an LSP client to manage communication with LSP servers.
 This is exactly what Neovim does.
-Doing so enables the same level of language-specific support that is available in VS Code.
+This enables the same level of language-specific support that is available in VS Code.

 ## Desired Features